PabloVini28/DigitalSystems/pratica03/readme.md

 # Prática 03 - FSM Mealy 🖥️

-## FPGA não foi utilizada na prática ❎
+## FPGA was not used in the practice ❎

-## Considerações 📝
+## Remarks 📝

-- O projeto consiste na implementação da máquina de estados finitos Mealy.
+- The project consists of implementing the Mealy Finite State Machine.

-- O TestBench está adaptado para que a simulação seja feita no próprio ambiente.
+- The TestBench is adapted for simulation within the environment itself.

-- Os estímulos presentes no TestBench podem ser modificados sem problemas.
+- The stimuli present in the TestBench can be modified without issues.

-- Por o TestBench na pasta de sim_ e a fsm_mealy na pasta de designs.
+- Place the TestBench in the sim_ folder and the fsm_mealy in the designs folder.

-- Clique em rodar simulação e visualize o gráfico.
+- Click on run simulation and visualize the graph.